Skip to content

 Is It Hard to Get Into Massachusetts Maritime Academy?
 Acceptance Rate & Requirements

-Based in Buzzards Bay, Massachusetts, Massachusetts Maritime Academy keeps admissions accessible, extending offers to roughly 95% of those who apply.
-The school reports a graduation rate of roughly 77%.
+Based in Buzzards Bay, Massachusetts, Massachusetts Maritime Academy admits most of the students who apply; the acceptance rate is roughly 95%.
+The graduation rate is roughly 77%.

 Can I Afford It?